winitzki/scall/tutorial/programming_dhall.md

     in makeStream a a seed step
 ```

-We can compute a finite prefix of an infinite stream:
+We can compute a finite prefix of this infinite stream:

 ```dhall
 ⊢ streamToList Natural (streamFunction Natural 1 (λ(x : Natural) → x * 2)) 5